namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 3/7/24
+- Will continue on 2353
+- Go back to 2449 for PlayWright tests

 ### 3/6/24
-- I found a bug with the template builder adding SOC components - 2546
+- Fixed the template builder bug for SOC context menu - 2546
-- Then will go back to 2449 for PlayWright tests
+- Then fixed code change for 2460 with formatting percentages correctly
+- Also worked on 2353 as things came up

 ### 3/5/24
 - Worked on hardening the 2353 code as things came up